We may earn a commission when you buy using our links.

 To access all your files on any computer without installing the desktop or mobile app, you can use the Dropbox web interface.
 Unlike most competitors, you can use even a mobile browser, not only a desktop one.

 The home page displays the basic information related to your files and account.
 On the left, you can access the Files, Paper, and Showcase tabs.
-On the right, you can create a new file, shared folder, or upload file or folder.
+On the right, you can create a new file, shared folder, or upload a file or folder.
 Having clicked on the profile picture, you will be able to access the Dropbox settings or download the apps.

 The Files tab is the place with all the information about your files and folders.
 In addition, you can check the shared files and folders, file requests or deleted files, as well as create or upload files or folders and create new shared folders.